Sutton, London: London Cancer Hub

 In February 2016, further plans for the site were released: the "London Cancer Hub", a partnership between the Institute of Cancer Research, the Royal Marsden NHS Foundation Trust and the London Borough of Sutton, will bring together 10,000 scientists, and clinical and support staff and provide space for biotech and pharma companies to carry our research and development.
 The aim is to increase the number of clinical trials and innovative drugs, and to work in partnership with industry to increase treatments for patients.

 The London Cancer Hub includes a new secondary school, which specialises in the life sciences.
 Leisure facilities in the form of shops, cafés and hotel space for patients and families are also planned.
 The Hub is expected to be twice the size – at 265,000 square metres – of the existing research and treatment space.
 It will facilitate collaboration between different scientific fields.
 By 2018 the Institute of Cancer Research will develop the first phase of the plans with 20,000 square metres of drug discovery facilities.

 In September 2016 Sutton Council's housing, economy and business committee approved a provisional framework of the plans.
 It was noted that site's transformation would attract a total investment of £1 billion over its lifetime.

-In March 2021 it was announced that a new "Innovation Gateway" was expected to open in the London Cancer Hub in Sutton in late 2021, whereby innovative life science companies will have the opportunity to collaborate with world-class scientists at the Institute of Cancer Research.
-Professor Paul Workman, Chief Executive at the Institute, said:
+In March 2021 it was announced that a new "Innovation Gateway" would open in the London Cancer Hub in Sutton in late 2021.
+The first business occupying the Innovation Gateway, a medical technology company developing a technology platform to support personalised dose administration, moved in in July 2022.

-“The creation of the Innovation Gateway is a really significant step forward in realising the vision of The London Cancer Hub, an ambitious partnership that aims to create a leading district for cancer research, treatment and commercial enterprise in Sutton.

-“The ICR is a world leading academic centre for cancer drug discovery and we already collaborate with more than 100 companies to take new treatments to patients.
-This new development represents the first opportunity for companies to work directly with our scientists and clinicians from a base on site, and we are very excited about bringing in new tenants to further enhance our work in collaboration with industry to create new treatments for cancer patients.”

 In October 2021, the Centre for Cancer Drug Discovery, sited in a new 7,300 square metre building costing £75 million, was opened by Princess Anne.